Vietnam.vn - Nền tảng quảng bá Việt Nam

 IL BOEMO (THE BOHEMIAN) - Trailer - European Film Festival 2023

-But Mozart's jealousy of Chevalier is only a figment of the cinematic imagination.
+But Mozart's jealousy of Chevalier is a figment of the cinematic imagination.
 Mozart's admiration for Mysliveček is recorded in history.

-Unlike Mozart, who was born into a musical family and whose father was a famous composer who took the trouble to promote his son from the very beginning, Mysliveček was the son of a flour mill owner in Prague.
+Unlike Mozart, who was born into a musical family and whose father was a famous composer and took the trouble to promote his son from the very beginning, Mysliveček was the son of a flour mill owner in Prague.

 Il Boemo doesn't tell much about his past, as soon as we enter the film we see him as a music teacher.
 Only later do we learn a little about his background and the strained relationship with his family because of his pursuit of music.